abinit/abinit/README_Ubuntu.md

     sudo apt install [package]

-If you want to get search a package or look for more details about a package, you can use the commands `apt search` and `apt show` respectively.
+If you want to search a package or look for more details about a package, you can use the commands `apt search` and `apt show` respectively.

 Packages can contain for example executable files that are placed in a bin folder (e.g. /usr/bin) and their location can be requested via the unix `which` command.
 For example

     which gfortran